 My favorite section of this book

-The Doctors Guide to Smart Career Alternatives, and Retirement is the final book in the series, or at least in my mind, it is the one that should be read last.
+The Doctors Guide to Smart Career Alternatives and Retirement is the final book in the series, or at least in my mind, it is the one that should be read last.
 This book is not only directed at late-career physicians but is useful for early and mid-career physicians also.
-It provides not only a discussion of planning for retirement but many career alternative choices.
+It provides not only a discussion of planning for retirement but many career choices.

 Dr. Fawcett covers the importance of understanding why you want to change your career and what you will do if you retire.
 He covers the difference between being truly burnt out from medicine versus just needing a change in your practice model.
 Dr. Fawcett also includes the fundamental question of what you will retire to.

-If you are interested in working in a high need area, he has a complete discussion of why this is helpful for both parties, while allowing you to practice part-time.
+If you are interested in working in a high need area, he has a complete discussion of why this is helpful for both parties while allowing you to practice part-time.
 This is an interesting chapter and will be useful to someone looking to dial back their clinical work.

 Finally, the book discusses how to make your exit and what that will entail.
 What kind of passive income can you expect to have in retirement, and how can you use it?
 Do you understand a safe withdrawal rate?
 Are there any lifestyle changes you need to make in retirement?

 A physician writes three great books for physicians.
 I urge everyone to pick up at least one of these books (or any finance book) to start 2019.
-Do not wait another 2-5 years before getting your finances in orders.
+Do not wait another 2-5 years before getting your finances in order.
 Try not to be overwhelmed by your debt.
 You can make changes and be debt-free by 2029.
 Get out there and do it!